mcjurij/mfm/Hardware_en.md

 #### Raspberry Pico W

-he Raspberry Pico W (actually Raspberry Pi Pico W) is quite new.
+The Raspberry Pico W (actually Raspberry Pi Pico W) is quite new.
 It is based on the RP2040 MCU developed by Raspberry Pi, a dual ARM Cortex M0+ chip.
 Clocked at 133 MHz. https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#raspberry-pi-pico-w

 I use it mainly because it has WiFi, a well-documented API, and a low price.